There’s a reason the holiday season is called the most wonderful time of the year!

-It’s fun for supporters to get a little something in return for making a contribution to their favorite organization.
+It’s fun for supporters to get a little something in return for contributing to their favorite organization.
 One of our favorite ideas for a Giving Tuesday campaign is to set up an online store.
 There are a number of items you can sell in an online store:

 - Exclusive Giving Tuesday swag

 Publicize your online store by posting about it on social media.
 Also, don’t forget to incorporate it into your online donation page!
 This is a Giving Tuesday campaign idea that will continue to bring in more donations long after Giving Tuesday ends.
 Plus, every time someone wears your merch, they’re promoting your cause!